-the successor tariff.
-These customers shall take service on the retail import rates available to NEM 2.0 customers during this interim period and then moved to retail import electrification rates adopted in this decision when fully transitioned to the net billing tariff.
-This decision clarifies that interim placement on NEM 2.0 does not grant a customer the benefit of a legacy period for NEM 2.0.
-Once transitioned to the net billing tariff, these customers' retail export compensation rates will be based on the locked-in schedule of Avoided Cost Calculator values described above, commencing with a customers' respective date of system interconnection.
+The Sunset Period will protect customers who are in the process of contracting for NEM 2.0 tariff service.
+As previously stated, customers submitting completed applications prior to or on this date will be considered NEM 2.0 customers.
+Customers submitting complete applications after this sunset date will be billed on the NEM 2.0 tariff and then be transitioned to the successor tariff once it is operationalized.
+Additionally, the first step of the successor tariff glide path goes into effect at this time as well.
+Any delay in Step 3, the processing of the advice letters in Step 1 and Step 2, will result in an equal, day-for-day, extension of time in Step 4.
+Joint Utilities propose that customers taking interim service on the NEM 2.0 tariff have a reduction of these benefits during the interim period.
+484528 This would add an unnecessary layer of complexity.
+Instead, customers taking NEM 2.0 service on an interim basis will receive the full benefits of NEM 2.0 until the transition to the successor tariff, with one exception: these.
+These customers shall take service on the appropriate time of useretail import rates available to NEM 2.0 customers during this interim period and then moved to retail import electrification rates adopted in this decision.
+The Commission agrees with the Joint Utilities that this will allow successor tariff customers to become accustomed to the new rate prior to changing to when fully transitioned to the net billing tariff.
+This decision clarifies that interim placement on NEM 2.0 does not grant a customer the benefit of a legacy period for NEM 2.0.485 Once transitioned to the Net Billing net billing tariff, these customers' retail export compensation rates will be based on the locked-in schedule of Avoided Cost Calculator values described above, commencing with a customers' respective date of system interconnection.
 The Avoided Cost Calculator version used will be the adopted calculator, as of January 1 of the calendar year of the successor tariff customer's interconnection date.
 Customers will retain this retail export compensation rate schedule for the lock-in period, other than customers who choose to exit their lock-in periods early.